 5. Carbon neutrality

 Carbon neutrality also means that the amount of CO2 released into the atmosphere is balanced by an equivalent amount of greenhouse gases being removed.
-Unlike the term “net-zero emissions” which is often used to describe a country’s climate policy or action, the term “carbon neutrality” can be used to describe the state of a company, service, product, or event associated with transportation, energy production, agriculture, or industry.
+Unlike the term “net-zero emissions,” which is often used to describe a country’s climate policy or action, the term “carbon neutrality” can be used to describe the state of a company, service, product, or event associated with transportation, energy production, agriculture, or industry.
 Carbon neutrality can be achieved by balancing the amount of CO2 emissions with their removal through reducing emissions and/or carbon offsetting.

 6. Climate neutral

 “Climate neutral” is a term that can be interchangeably used with “carbon neutrality”.
-Further, climate neutral reflects the broader inclusiveness of other greenhouse gases in climate change, even if CO2 is the most abundant.
+Further, climate neutrality reflects the broader inclusiveness of other greenhouse gases in climate change, even if CO2 is the most abundant.
 Thus, the term “climate neutral” refers to reducing the total amount of all greenhouse gases to the point of zero while eliminating all other negative environmental impacts that may be caused.

 7. Carbon footprint

 Carbon footprint refers to the total amount of carbon-containing greenhouse gas (carbon dioxide, methane) emissions caused by an individual, event, organization, service, or product in daily and working activities.
-These activities include but are not limited to the burning of fossil fuels and biomass, land clearance, production or consumption of food, manufactured goods, or other materials, construction of roads or buildings, transportation, and the use of other services.
+These activities include but are not limited to burning fossil fuels and biomass, land clearance, production or consumption of food, manufactured goods, or other materials, construction of roads or buildings, transportation, and other services.
 Carbon footprint is measured in terms of carbon dioxide equivalence (CO2e).
 Globally, the average annual carbon footprint per person was about 6.5 tonnes CO2e in 2019.
 The average carbon footprint for a U.S. citizen is 16 tons CO2e – one of the highest rates in the world.